 As we marveled at the athletic prowess demonstrated during the playoffs and Super Bowl, we realized how African American football players in every position continue to elevate the game.
-That’s why I find it to be so deplorable that the NFL gives African Americans an opportunity to toss a pigskin ball, sprint down the field to score or ferociously tackle opponents but will not allow us to call plays as head coaches or make business decisions as front-office executives.
+That’s why I find it so deplorable that the NFL will give African Americans an opportunity to toss a pigskin ball, sprint down the field to score or ferociously tackle opponents, but it will not allow us to call plays as head coaches or make business decisions as front-office executives.

 Let’s check the stats: Even though more than 65% of NFL players are Black, currently only three head coaches and five general managers are African American.
 To make matters worse, since the end of the regular season, eight head coaches and seven GMs were fired, and all 15 vacancies have been filled by so-called “qualified” white candidates.

 I’m throwing a flag on such hiring practices.

 It appears owners of the 32 NFL franchises have essentially disregarded the Rooney Rule – the decade-old initiative to promote the recruitment of minority head coaches and front-office executives – and re-instituted a “blackout” rule when it comes to considering candidates of color.

 Prior to the establishment of the Rooney Rule in 2003, only six African Americans held head coaching positions since the league’s inception in 1920.